What is overtime?

 According to the Fair Work Act, the following considerations determine whether a request for overtime is reasonable:

-Also remember that employees can ask for time off in lieu or choose to have their overtime paid out.
+Employees may be able to take time off in lieu as an alternative to overtime pay.
 Some modern awards include a ‘time off in lieu’ clause, which stipulates that an employee is entitled to take paid time off instead of receiving overtime pay.
 This differs from industry to industry and award to award, though, so it’s worth checking the rules for your particular sector to make sure you are up-to-date.

 What to do if your employees work too much overtime